-Certainly one of the most iconic sneakers on this list, the Air Mag was designed by Tinker Hatfield for when Doc Brown and Marty McFly go to the then-futuristic year of 2015.
+Certainly one of the most iconic movie sneaker moments on this list, the Air Mag was designed by Tinker Hatfield for when Doc Brown and Marty McFly go to the then-futuristic year of 2015.
 Featuring self-fastening laces and light-up panels, the Air Mag became a truly unattainable holy grail.
 That is until 2011, when Nike and Hatfield created the shoe for real, releasing them in a limited quantity for auction, with proceeds going towards the Michael J. Fox Foundation for research into Parkinson’s disease.
 Then on October 21, 2015 AKA “future day”, Nike unveiled a self-lacing pair that would be released the following year.
 An even more limited supply of those was auctioned off with proceeds once again going towards Parkinson’s research.

 Sneaker: Nike Air Trainer II

 Tim Burton’s Batman might seem camp by today’s standards, but his noir-ish vision of the original comic books contributed greatly to the dark and serious tone the superhero enjoys today.
 Batman’s costume was part of this shift, as Burton wanted an all-black Batsuit, while producer Jon Peters insisted on Nike product placement.
 The result?
+An iconic sneaker in movie moment.
 Sculpted latex for the suit and custom Bo Jackson Air Trainer III’s as Batman’s footwear, all in black of course.
 They’re not all that noticeable throughout due to the expressionist lighting and art direction, but they’re a milestone for Nike and superhero fans alike.

 White Men Can’t Jump (1992)